 Thank you to Tim Yerxa for facilitating this lively discussion!

 Curious to hear what the audience research has to say?
-Stay tuned for an upcoming blog post exploring exactly that!
+Read this other blog post exploring exactly that!